-Two-day forum aims to gather our National Leaders and partners of educational institutions, world of work business leaders, and all other related stakeholders engaged in TVET.
-The participants will brainstorm and discuss visions, policies, systems and practices.
+The two-day forum aims to gather educational institutions, the world of work business leaders, IT firms, and stakeholders engaged in TVET and skills development in Egypt.
+The participants will brainstorm and discuss visions, policies, systems, and practices.

 EduTech Forum topics